Statistical significance in choice modelling: computation, usage and reporting: Measures of uncertainty

-A number of subtleties arise here.
-First, these properties rely on the notion that the model itself is correctly specified, which is in most cases a dubious claim to make at best.
+A number of subtleties arise in relation to the earlier discussions.
+First, the properties discussed above rely on the notion that the model itself is correctly specified, which is in most cases a dubious claim to make at best.
 For example, if an analyst uses a linear specification when the true specification is non-linear, then the true values for our model parameters could not be obtained due to endogeneity \citep{guevara2024endogeneity}.
 By using ML estimation, the analyst will obtain \emph{consistent} estimates of the parameters for the \emph{specified model}, but these estimates, and their standard errors, will in general be affected by endogeneity if the specified model is not the correct model.
 In other words, the wrongly specified model has wrong estimates and wrong statistical significance properties.
 The standard error for $\hat{\beta}$ simply reflects the uncertainty in our estimated values for the estimated model, and will in general be wrongly estimated also.
 They are not related to any inconsistency caused by choosing the \emph{wrong} model.
 This already means that a wrongly specified model can lead to wrong inferences about statistical significance.
 One specific example of misspecification is the inclusion of irrelevant, or exclusion of relevant (i.e.\ missing), variables.
 This kind of misspecification not only influences the parameter estimates and potentially causes inconsistency, but also affects the size of the standard errors of all the parameters in the model due to its impact on the information matrix.
 Second, the properties relate to a distribution of the MLE around the \emph{true} parameter value for the \emph{population}, not for the \emph{sample}.
-The assumption that the model estimation yields the \emph{true} value for the parameter for the \emph{sample}, conditional on the model specification, is implicit, i.e.\ disregarding the possibility of convergence to an inferior local optimum that would give a inconsistent estimate of $\beta$ for the current model and sample.
+The assumption that the model estimation yields the \emph{true} value for the parameter for the \emph{sample}, conditional on the model specification, is implicit.